polinaSharabarina/juice-docs/docs/juice/other-juice-docs/terms-conditions.md

 ---
-title:  'Terms & Conditions'
+title:  'Terms of Service'
 sidebar_position: 3
 ---
-# Terms & Conditions
+# Terms of Service

 **By downloading, installing, or using the Juice Service, you agree that you have read and understand this agreement and agree to be bound by its terms:**